-Sharlene Nipperess is a lecturer in social work at the School of Global, Urban and Social Studies, RMIT.
+Sharlene Nipperess is a senior lecturer in social work in the School of Global, Urban and Social Studies at RMIT.

 Note: Supervision projects since 2004